In this blog we are going to explore the SPI Peripheral. Going to Start with SPI peripheral. Objective would be to get.

 LPI2C driver files are further divided into LPI2C Peripheral Abstraction Layer(PAL) & LPI2C Low Level drivers, as shown below:

-- LPSPI Low-level driver: contains functions that configures the LPSPI peripheral registers for initializing the peripheral, using the peripheral and processing the data of peripheral at hardware level.
+LPSPI Low-level driver: contains functions that configures the LPSPI peripheral registers for initializing the peripheral, using the peripheral and processing the data of peripheral at hardware level.
 These files are the ones which actually interacts with the hardware and make it configurable to our needs.
+Flow to use LPSPI peripheral in S32K144 MCU

 In the blogs we will be exploring the LPSPI Peripheral Abstraction Layer files (PAL) in more details, as that would be directly used in our application project development(main.c) and driver creation of I2C modules (Display Screens, Memory Cards and IoT Modules